View related sites

 Hye-won was born and raised in South Korea and moved to the UK in 2018.
 Prior to joining Cambridge Assessment English, she participated in long-term research projects as an intern at the Center for Applied Linguistics and Educational Testing Service in the USA.
 She also taught and advised in-service English teachers at TESOL Master’s programmes in South Korea.
 In her spare time, Hye-won enjoys attending performances and exhibitions, travelling and reading.

-Lee, H (2017) Are current integrated tasks as relevant to the target domain as they appear to be?
-Proceedings of the KAFLE 2017 Conference, Seoul, South Korea, KAFLE.
+Lee, H (2017) Are current integrated tasks as relevant to the target domain as they appear to be?, paper presented at the KAFLE 2017 Conference, Seoul, South Korea, KAFLE.

 Lee, H (2016) Current trends in second language assessment, Annual Gazette of IGSE: Reviewing Applied Linguistics 14, 40-48.